tip-org/tools-paper/paper.md

 When should reverse be activated (i.e. be on the rhs of the implication)?
 Just as `reverse` activates `append`, other functions calling `reverse` will make `reverse` activated.

-But for an inductive prover, every function definition is valuable.
-As an example, the more functions you have when you do theory exploration, the better you know how they interact.
-In the general case, you need to be able to synthesise new functions to be complete.
-To this end, we would also like to instantiate functions when they seem harmless.
-Two ways to do it:

-* Allow instantiation as long as the type universe does not grow (Potential problem: the function it calls may make it grow)
-* Instantiate when all functions not in the same SCC are available.

 ```
 mystery_length xs = length xs + length [xs]